-Green beans are the labradors of the vegetable world, they just seem to get along with everyone.
+Green beans are the labradors of the vegetable world, they just seem to get along with everyone!
 Which is why you will usually find some incarnation of green beans on a holiday dinner menu.

-Green Beans with Almonds and Thyme Recipe
+Green Beans With Almonds and Thyme

-- 1/4 cup (1/2 stick) butter
+1/4 cup (1/2 stick butter

-- 1 Tbsp Dijon mustard
+1 tablespoon Dijon mustard

-- 1 teaspoon garlic salt
+1 teaspoon garlic salt

-- 1/3 cup slivered almonds, lightly toasted
+1/3 cup slivered almonds, lightly toasted

 Drain the beans and transfer them to a large bowl of ice water, cooling them completely.
 (The ice water will shock the beans into a vibrant green color.)

 Alternatively you can steam the beans for 5 minutes and proceed directly to the skillet.

 Melt the butter in a large, heavy skillet over medium high heat.
 Whisk in half of the fresh thyme (1 Tbsp), the Dijon mustard and garlic salt into the butter.